Sign In

 3. Have I specified what I want the output to look like?

 You don't need all three every time.
-A simple creative request may not need a format spec.
-An exploratory question may not need a role.
-But running through this checklist before sending will improve your first-attempt results significantly.
+But running through it before sending will improve your first-attempt results significantly.

-Multi-turn conversations with AI are often more productive than trying to write the perfect single prompt.
+Iteration is not failure.
+Expert AI users iterate — they send a first prompt, evaluate the output, and follow up: "Make it shorter," "Less formal," "Expand the third option."
+Multi-turn conversations are often more productive than trying to write the perfect single prompt.
 Think of it as a dialogue, not a command.

 Before and after: the same request, rewritten